BananaAcid/vue-pouchdb-lite-vue3/README.md

 }
 ```

+Note: For me, because of outdated dependencies of dependencies, I had to `npm i BananaAcid/vue-pouchdb-lite-vue3 --force` to get my updated version installed.

 ##### Some content extracted from https://github.com/MDSLKTR/pouch-vue with a lot of api changes though.

 ## Why another library ?